erayalkis/komishon/README.md

 Then, ensure that you have the necessary libraries for running Tauri:

-On Windows - which is currently our only supported operating system - you will need:
+On Windows - which is currently the only supported operating system - you will need:

 - [Microsoft Visual Studio C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
 - [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section)